How to Paint Bathroom Floor Tiles

 • In a main bathroom, hallway, or laundry room, I recommend sealing with a water-based polycrylic designed for floors.

-Technically, no-but sealing painted bathroom floor tiles in high-traffic or splash-heavy rooms will help protect the design from scuffs, scratches, and moisture.
+Do you need to seal painted tile floors?
+Technically, no, but sealing painted bathroom floor tiles in high-traffic or splash-heavy rooms will help protect the design from scuffs, scratches, and moisture.

 Apply the topcoat in thin, even layers with a clean roller, following the manufacturer’s dry times.
 Avoid heavy coats that can puddle in grout lines.